Applying for a patent

 The court may make the interim measure conditional on the payment of security by the petitioner if it is anticipated that the measures could cause loss or damage to the opposing party.

 Preliminary measures may also be requested to preserve evidence or obtain a precise description of an allegedly infringing process (Article 77(1) of the Patent Act).
 A petitioner may also request the taking of evidence at a pre-trial stage if this is required to assess a potential claim’s likelihood of success (Article 158 of the Civil Procedure Code).
+In this case, the petitioner must show prima facie that they have a claim.

 How are issues around infringement and validity treated in your jurisdiction?